Fundraise of £10 million completed in November 2017

 Storage (North) Ltd

 In our September 2019 update, we advised that the company had sold its Northwich site to an institutional buyer.
-As that sale progressed, it became apparent that larger purpose built facilities were commanding a higher price per square foot when sold.
-The proceeds generated from the sale of the Cannock site are therefore be used by the company to fund the development of its second site, a 45,000 sq. ft. facility in East Manchester.
+As that sale progressed, it became apparent that larger purpose-built facilities were commanding a higher price per square foot when sold.
+The proceeds generated from the sale of the Northwich site are therefore be used by the company to fund the development of its second site, a 45,000 sq. ft. facility in East Manchester.
+This site has been chosen in priority to alternate sites mentioned in the September report as it is more advanced.

 Storage (Midlands) Ltd

 The company’s 50,000 sq. ft.
 Lichfield facility opened to the public in October 2019.
-Trading is well ahead of plan, with both occupancy and sq. ft. rates being higher than originally forecast
+Up until the Government’s restrictions following the Coronavirus outbreak, trading was well ahead of plan, with both occupancy and sq. ft. rates being higher than originally forecast.
+Indeed, February was a particularly strong month and March has held up.

 In our view, the successful sale of the trading unit at Northwich, as well as the sale of a further facilities from our first Managed Storage EIS Fund, vindicates the site choices made by the Surestore team and whilst it can take longer than originally anticipated to locate the optimum sites and obtain planning consent, the facilities generate high demand from potential buyers once they are fully operational.